tobyweston/temperature-machine/site/src/main/tut/docs/getting_started/installing.md

     <p class="bg-warning">
     After setting up the configuration, you can either restart the service manually (run <code>sudo systemctl restart temperature-machine</code>) or wait about a minute and it will restart automatically.
     </p>

+    If you had previously built from source and modified your `/etc/rc.local` referencing the `start-server.sh` script.
+You can use the values here to populate your configuration.
+It would have includes the list of hosts after the `start-server.sh` command.

 1. Check the logs for activity (to check it's all running ok)